schu4276/3601-lab2_client-server/LABTASKS.md

 :question: *7* Describe what happens when you filter users by age in the client?

-   * What is information is read from the web page, and where is it read from?
+   * What information is read from the web page, and where is it read from?
    * What request is sent to the server?
    * What reply does the server send back to the client?
 How is that constructed?
    * What is received by the client, and how/where is it displayed?